 The team was also happy to welcome three representatives from UNICEF in Comoros to the training and we look forward to working with them to add localized content to the library in the future.

 This training was particularly special because of the close relationship the entire team has forged with many members of the Peace Corps staff.
 This training was SolarSPELL’s first time to Comoros—but certainly not the last!
-Comoros is the seventh country where SolarSPELL is working with the U.S. Peace Corps.
+Comoros is the seventh country where SolarSPELL is working with Peace Corps volunteers.